-From arrival to departure, you have here all the iformation to enjoy your stay from A to Z
+From arrival to departure, you have here all the iformation to enjoy your stay from A to Z at key2paris

 It is sometimes possible to organize an early checking or safe storage in the neighborhood.
 Only after discussion with me at least 30 days prior to arrival.